Hitman 3: Sales

 Hitman 3 reached number one on the UK game boxed charts, with launch sales up by 17% over Hitman 2.
 IO Interactive stated that Hitman 3 had the "biggest digital launch" for the franchise.
 A week after the game's release, Hitman 3s sales had surpassed its development budget.
 By April 2021, IO Interactive CEO Hakan Abrak stated that Hitman 3 had performed "300% better commercially" than Hitman 2.
 By November 2021, Hitman 3 had become the most successful entry of the World of Assassination trilogy and the series as a whole, reaching 50 million players.
+By December 2025, the trilogy had sold over 25 million units.

 Awards and accolades

 Hitman 3 received the "PC Game of the Year" award at the Golden Joystick Awards 2021 and the "Best Stealth" award from PC Gamer.
 Several publications considered it one of the best video games of the year, including Push Square, Electronic Gaming Monthly, Time, Ars Technica, The Guardian, IGN, TechRadar, GamesRadar+, The Washington Post, Edge, Kotaku, GameSpot, Rock Paper Shotgun, Giant Bomb, VG247, NME, Eurogamer, Gamereactor, Mashable, The A.V.
 Club and Polygon.
 PC Gamer placed the game 2nd in their 2021 "Top 100 PC Games" list and 5th in their 2022 list.

 The game was nominated for "Best VR/AR Game" at The Game Awards 2021 for its PlayStation VR mode.
 Eurogamers Ian Higton named it the best PS VR game of 2021 and it was also voted the best PS VR game of 2021 by readers of PlayStation Blog.
 After its Steam release in 2022, Hitman 3 won "VR Game of the Year" at the 2022 Steam Awards.
 IO Interactive was nominated for "Best Game Development Studio" at the NME Awards 2022.
 An episode of the A Sound Effect Podcast featuring Hitman 3 developers titled "How Hitman 3s powerful sound was made with the audio team at IO Interactive" was nominated for "Best Game Audio Presentation Podcast or Broadcast" at the 2022 Game Audio Network Guild Awards.